Casino chip: Colors

 There is no universally standardized color scheme for poker chip values, and schemes not only vary nationally and regionally, but even from venue to venue, or by event type within a single venue.

 A standard 300-piece set of Plastic Injection chips often sold as "clay composite" chips.

 A set of injection-molded ABS poker chips "hot-stamped" with denominations 100, 50, 25, & 10.

-Chip colors found in home sets typically include red, white, blue, and sometimes green and black; however, more recently a wide assortment of colors have become readily available, particularly in lower-cost ABS plastic chips.
-Common additional colors are pink, purple, yellow, orange, and grey.
-Newer designs in home chips include three-color designs where a three-step molding process creates a chip with unique base, secondary, and detail colors.
-As chip sets are tailored to the buyer, the values of various colors vary widely, with less traditional colors either used as very high values such as $500, $1,000, $5,000, and so forth, common in tournaments, or as special "fractional" values such as $2 or $0.50, common in low-limit games.

 In casinos, uniform chip colors and sizes are sometimes specified by the local gaming control board for consistency.
 For example, regulations in New Jersey and Illinois specify similar uniform colors.
 Notably, Nevada has no regulations regarding color, which is why Nevada casinos may use white, blue, or gray as $1, though $5 through $5000 are almost always consistently colored.
 All US states where gambling is legal require that casino chips have a unique combination of edge spots for identification, the name and location of the casino and the chip's value, if any, impressed, printed, or molded onto the obverse and reverse of the token.

 In 19th-century United States, there was enough of a tradition of using blue chips for higher values that "blue chip" in noun and adjective senses signaling high-value chips and high-value property are attested since 1873 and 1894, respectively.
 This established connotation was first extended to the sense of a blue-chip stock in the 1920s.

-$2.50 chips (colloquially referred to as "snappers" by chip collectors) are mostly used for blackjack tables, since a "natural" (a 21 on the first two cards dealt to a player) typically pays 3:2 and most wagers are in increments of $5.
-However, the Tropicana Casino and Borgata in Atlantic City, New Jersey, and others, have used $2.50 (pink) chips in $7.50 to $15 and $10 to $20 poker games.